Economy of Spain (1939–1959): The national-syndicalist state

 Franco organized the economy under corporatist and authoritarian principles.
-Businessmen and workers were forcibly incorporated according to their particular trades into the Spanish Syndical Organization (Spanish: Organización Sindical Española), a state corporatist institution in which the State intervened following the established norms at the Fuero del Trabajo, a legal document similar to the Labor Charter of fascist Italy.
+Businessmen and workers were forcibly incorporated according to their particular trades into the Spanish Syndical Organization (Spanish: Organización Sindical Española), a state corporatist institution in which the State intervened following the established norms in the Fuero del Trabajo, a legal document similar to the Labor Charter of fascist Italy.
 The dictatorship banned all political, trade union and employers' organizations by decree on September 13, 1936.
 Striking was penalized as sedition, and would not be decriminalized until 1965.
 On January 26, 1940, the SSO was declared as the only trade union allowed.
 In October 1942, it was established by Law that labor relations were a matter of exclusive and general jurisdiction of the state.
 According to the 1938 Fuero del Trabajo, the SSO was an organ of state through which the government would develop and control its economic policy from a totalitarian point of view, and would therefore be the only union allowed.
 According to the December 1940 Bases of the Syndical Organization Law, the vertical syndicates were to be led by members of FET y de las JONS.

 Commemorative plaque at a housing complex built by the SSO at Santiago de Compostela, 1955.

 The syndicates created by the Francoist regime following the falangist model were of compulsory membership, but actual affiliation remained voluntary due to pressures from the Christian corporatist and traditionalist factions.
 Affiliates of the SSO held a syndical ID and were actively involved in the institution.
 Most of the working class, however, grew gradually apathetic to syndical action: between 1940 and 1945 affiliation was doubled and peaked at 4,000,000 affiliates, but after that year the number became stagnant and kept a negligible growth rate, some years reaching even less than 1%.